 And he’s where you can make it available to other pages if you do own them, or if you do own multiple Facebook pages.
 I’m going to select another page so I can crosspost it later, and that’s pretty much it.

 And that’s pretty much it.
 Facebook on the right-hand side here, as you see, has a couple of green ticks.
-So they love that there’s a description and tags, and that it’s high definition.
+They love that there’s a description and tags, and that it’s high definition.

 They don’t like that it’s a short video, but it’s not stopping me from actually going ahead and scheduling.
-So it’s a pink, it’s not a red so we’re still okay to go.
+It’s a pink, it’s not a red so we’re still okay to go.

 That’s just them giving you a couple of um, things that they would like before you actually go ahead but that’s it.
 We’re good to go.
 Now I’m going to select, Schedule.